Michele Gillespie

-Michele Gillespie is the Provost and Presidential Endowed Professor of Southern History at Wake Forest University in Winston-Salem, North Carolina.
-She specializes in American history, focusing on gender, race, class, and region in the American South.
+Michele Gillespie is an American historian, editor, academic administrator and educator.
+She is the "Presidential Endowed Professor of Southern History" and former provost at Wake Forest University in Winston-Salem, North Carolina.
+Her work specializes in American history, focusing on gender, race, class, and region in the American South.

+About

+Gillespie received a M.A. degree and Ph.D. from Princeton University, where she studied under the direction of James M. McPherson.
+She studied at Rice University in Houston, Texas as an undergraduate student, and has a B.A. degree.

 In 2005, she served as president of the Southern Association for Women Historians.
 She is series co-editor of New Directions in Southern History, published by the University Press of Kentucky, with William Link.

-In 2015, Gillespie was named Dean of Wake Forest University's undergraduate college.
-In 2022, she was appointed Provost.
+In 2015, Gillespie was named dean of Wake Forest University's undergraduate college.
+In 2022, she was appointed provost.
+She returned to her professorship in 2025.

-Gillespie received her Ph.D. from Princeton University, where she studied under the direction of James M. McPherson.
-She studied at Rice University in Houston, Texas as an undergraduate student.